 Most turkeys are cooked using an extra large deep fryer, especially on Thanksgiving.
 It is much more presentable and is a known symbol of the holiday dinner table if it is whole instead of sliced.

 Depending on your taste or preference, dry rub is usually the seasoning used in frying a turkey.
 It can include salt, black pepper, sage, garlic power, rosemary, and other spices.
 But some would choose only to use a mixture of their own herbs and spices with the usual salt and pepper.

-Frying turkey is as easy as learning how to fry a chicken except the size of the turkey means you need larger fryers.
-Learn how to deep fry a turkey below:
+Frying a turkey is as easy as learning how to fry a chicken except the size of the turkey means you need larger fryers.
+Learn how to deep fry a turkey below.

 How to Deep Fry a Turkey

-Provided that you already washed the turkey inside and out, simply add some dry rub or your own mixture of the season and let it sit or marinade.
+Provided that you already washed the turkey inside and out, simply add some dry rub or your own mixture of seasoning and let it sit or marinade.
 Also, be certain to include salt and pepper in the turkey’s cavity.
 In addition, you can inject your turkey with a marinade before cooking it.

-Continue by preheating the fryer and pour a large amount of oil depending on how large your turkey is, to about 350 degrees Fahrenheit.
-Make sure the oil is enough to sink or submerge all parts of the turkey.
+Preheat the fryer and pour a large amount of oil depending on how large your turkey is, to about 350 degrees Fahrenheit.
+Make sure the amount of oil is enough to sink or submerge all parts of the turkey.
 As a result, your turkey will be thoroughly cooked.

 You can use peanut oil or any oil you want depending on your preference.

-Place the turkey into the deep fryer, fully submerged into the hot oil, for about 5 minutes per round.
+Place the turkey into the deep fryer, fully submerged in hot oil, for about 5 minutes per round.
 You can cook it per round or pound.
-A round typically means per 455 grams.
+A round typically means per 455 grams (close to 1 pound).

 An average turkey is about 7-kg which means it would take about 45 minutes for the turkey to be fully fried.
 That would give you the interval of frying the turkey thoroughly.

-You might want to have your thermometer stick with you.
-The white meat part of the turkey cooks to about 170 degrees Fahrenheit and the dark meat cooks about 180 degrees Fahrenheit.
-That would your indicator if the bird is thoroughly cooked inside.
+You might want to have your thermometer with you.
+The white meat part of the turkey cooks at 170 degrees Fahrenheit and the dark meat cooks at 180 degrees Fahrenheit.
+That would be your indicator if the bird is thoroughly cooked inside.